Navigating Centerpiece Selection

 Centerpieces for Long Tables

 Long tables provide an opportunity to add a variety of centerpieces.
 They look great with a mix of styles and candles.
+Keep in mind that long tables usually require more florals, making them more expensive than rounds.

 Low & Long

 Our low and long centerpieces are the perfect addition to your long table.
-Their rectangular shape and low profile fill up a table nicely while not getting in the way of your guests' view.
 We suggest adding a couple low-longs per 8' table or candles, bud vases, and/or pin cups for more dimension.

 Image: Red Letter Days